RyanWelly/lisp-in-rs-macros/EXPLANATION.md

 ## Metacircular evaluation and Recursion

 Currently, the lisp implemented seems to be missing a key element; recursion.
 We can get around this by using the Y combinator, and implement a lisp interpreter in our lisp, like the one listed in README.md.
-But this is brutally inefficient; everytime our lisp creates a closure, it copies the entire environment into that closure; this quickly becomes too much to handle for rustc.
+But this is brutally inefficient; everytime our lisp creates a closure, it copies the entire environment into that closure.
+This quickly becomes too much to handle for rustc, as for some reason rustc isn't optimised for declarative macros generating millions of tokens and immediately passing it to a macro.